Canadian Hemophilia Society

-The Canadian Hemophilia Society (CHS) is a non-profit organization founded in 1953 whose mission is to lead the fight against inherited bleeding disorders by helping people affected live healthy lives while searching for a cure.
-The organization consists of chapters in every province in Canada, and a national organization direction to the provincial chapters.
-It is named for the blood disease hemophilia.
+The Canadian Hemophilia Society (CHS) also known as Bleeding Disorders Canada (BDC) is a non-profit organization whose stated mission is to lead the fight against inherited bleeding disorders by helping people affected live healthy lives while simultaneously raising public awareness and funding research.
+The organization consists of chapters in every province in Canada.
+It was originally named for the blood disease hemophilia.